-- Summary of Major Initiatives and Related Progress - 1) The Higher Education Restructuring Act - initially in the Act and is currently working with other executive-branch agencies to establish the criteria for the goals added subsequently to the Act.
+- Summary of Major Initiatives and Related Progress - 1) The Higher Education Restructuring Act -

 The 2005 General Assembly passed, through the Higher Education Restructuring Act, changes in public higher education that were the most sweeping in Virginia history.
 SCHEV inherited a number of new responsibilities through the Act, including developing the format of the six-year plans required of each public institution.